Gender-affirming hormone therapy: Fertility consideration

+Gene expression

+Some molecular biology research suggests that GAHT induces a "unique molecular profile" with potential relevance to the recipient's immune system, or (in)susceptibility to certain health conditions (which are sometimes sexually dimorphic in people); one 2022 analysis found that GAHT (both feminizing and masculinizing) influenced gene expression.
+The study's lead author stated that they observed "changes [to] the epigenetic landscape of DNA" in some regions but not others, and that of the observed "epigenetic changes in regions of DNA that were distinct between sexes before hormone therapy, these regions consistently shifted towards the profile of the affirmed gender after 12 months of hormone therapy."
+A 2023 molecular study on the breast tissue of transgender men found that adding androgens induced such changes, appearing to silence genes across the breast tissue, including a suppression of genes linked to breast cancer.

+Counterfeit products

+Some online scammers have been targeting trans consumers with products that do not contain any hormones or contain ones that are opposite of what is advertised.
+This can happen when legislations outlaw or restrict access to treatments by legitimate medical professionals.

 Treatment eligibility

 Many providers use informed consent, whereby someone seeking hormone therapy can sign a statement of informed consent and begin treatment without much gatekeeping.
-For other providers, eligibility is determined using major diagnostic tools such as ICD-10 or the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Psychiatric conditions can commonly accompany or present similar to gender incongruence and gender dysphoria.
-For this reason, patients are assessed using DSM-5 criteria or ICD-10 criteria in addition to screening for psychiatric disorders.
-The Endocrine Society requires physicians that diagnose gender dysphoria and gender incongruence to be trained in psychiatric disorders with competency in ICD-10 and DSM-5.
+For other providers, eligibility is determined using major diagnostic tools such as ICD-11 or the Diagnostic and Statistical Manual of Mental Disorders (DSM) to classify a patient with gender dysphoria.
+The Endocrine Society requires physicians that diagnose gender dysphoria and gender incongruence to be trained in psychiatric disorders with competency in ICD-11 and DSM-5.
 The healthcare provider should also obtain a thorough assessment of the patient's mental health and identify potential psychosocial factors that can affect therapy.

-ICD-10

-The ICD-10 system requires that patients have a diagnosis of either transsexualism or gender identity disorder of childhood.
-The criteria for transsexualism include: